data-8/textbook/content/chapters/01/2/why-data-science.md

 Most important decisions are made with only partial information and uncertain outcomes.
-However, the degree of uncertainty for many decisions can be reduced sharply by public access to large data sets and the computational tools required to analyze them effectively.
+However, the degree of uncertainty for many decisions can be reduced sharply by access to large data sets and the computational tools required to analyze them effectively.
 Data-driven decision making has already transformed a tremendous breadth of industries, including finance, advertising, manufacturing, and real estate.
 At the same time, a wide range of academic